-- 1. Perform one of the following actions.

-- In the Job Dashboard, select a job and either right-click it and select Edit or click the Edit button.
-In the window that appears, click the Procedures tab.

-- Select Configuration > Procedures.

-- 244. Perform one of the following actions.

-- Select a procedure type node (such as Match Process), library, or procedure; then, click and select Export All. - 245.
+- 1. Perform one of the following actions. - In the Job Dashboard, select a job and either right-click it and select Edit or click the Edit button.
+In the window that appears, click the Procedures tab. - Select Configuration > Procedures. - 2.
+Perform one of the following actions. - Without clicking any selection in the Procedures pane, click P and select Export. - Select a procedure type node (such as Match Process), library, or procedure; then, click and select Export All. - 3.
 Save the file in the appropriate location.